cartal/jekyll-now/about.md

 I'm a Nicaraguan computational biologist in Sarah Teichmann's [group](http://www.teichlab.org/) at the Wellcome Sanger Institute.
 I'm very interested in the studying the inflammatory response and tissue repair applying methods from the artificial intelligence field to multiomics datasets.

+When I'm not working, you can find me reading, playing with my synthesisers or watching my girlfriend slaying monsters while she plays The Witcher 3: Wild Hunt.

 ---